LiamMGit/LiamSynapse/README.md

 Participants compete against each other on a shared leaderboard and can communicate seamlessly using the in-game chat feature.
 ### https://exsii.totalbs.dev/

+## Features
+- Takeover the main menu with your own prefabs during the countdown to build hype.
+- A countdown and custom banner from the main menu, along with notifications from anywhere in-game that your event is live.
+- A 1-hour grace period to automatically download required mods for an event.
+- Multiple divisions so all players can enjoy their preferred difficulty.
+- A fully featured chatroom where players can interact with each other, complete with moderation tools like banning malicious users, as well as toggleable options like a profanity filter or opting-out of chat entirely.
+- Replace the lobby with a custom prefab themed around your event, which also includes custom cinematics that can play as an intro or outro.
+- Download and synchronously start maps for all players to experience maps at the same time.
+- An event leaderboard where players can compete with each other, as well as the ability to run tournament formats which can eliminate players each round.
+- All dockerized to be easily portable.
+- Seamlessly runs, even with 1900+ players, as shown during EXSII.

 ## Setup for event hosts
 #### Interested in running an event using Synapse?
 Contact me and I can help config and list your event using the official API.